sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 Provides a simple example of adding line tension terms to a Voronoi model

+# vertexTensions.cpp

+Provides a simple example of adding line tension terms to a 2D vertex model... see comments in this file for caveats

 # cellDivision.cpp

 Provides a simple example of both vertex and voronoi models with cell division activated